 Grief

-We may also grieve changes in life, such as health difficulties, workplace or schooling changes, or home moves.
+We also grieve life changes such as health or workplace, school or home moves.

-Jesus says that with us in our grief, holding us in our pain, is an everlasting love that is our ultimate destination.
+Jesus teaches us that God's everlasting love is with us in our grief, holding us in our pain.

-The grief cycle has five stages: denial, anger, bargaining, depression, acceptance.
+The grief cycle is often understood to include five types of response: denial, anger, bargaining, depression, acceptance.
+They may not come in that order, or one at a time.
 All the prayers on this webpage relate to one or more of these emotions.

 Here's a simple prayer, say it with me